montoyamoraga/SiguesAhi/README.md

-# getRequest
+# TITLE TBD

 ## About

 This is a project by Aarón Montoya-Moraga.

+## The artwork

+This is a collection of three different sculptures.

 ## Hardware

-This project is based on using a Arduino Nano 33 IOT
+This project is based on using a Arduino Nano 33 IOT, and three d

 ## Software